sspringenberg/Speech-Aux-VAE/readme.md

 ### Running the Model

-Models can be traines py running the main.py script.
+Models can be trained by running the main.py script.
 Options include training a simple predicive speech VAE and a multi-timescale auxiliar speech VAE (Aux-VAE)

 The predicitve speech VAE can be trained by:
 ```